General terms and conditions

 Article 11 - The price

-Article 12 - Performance and additional warranty
+Article 12 - Compliance and additional guarantee

 Article 13 - Delivery and execution